By Maya Virdell

-As finals and the school year comes to end, stress about grades and GPAs are at an all year high.
-Students desperately email their teachers.
-Emailing them in hopes of bumps or miraculously dropped tests or assessments that did not go in students’ favor.
-A whole year spent studying and losing sleep over mere letters and numbers finally comes to an end.
+As finals come to an end, stress about grades and GPAs are at an all-time high.
+Students desperately email their teachers, hoping for bumps or miraculously dropped tests and assignments.
+A whole year spent studying and losing sleep over mere letters and numbers finally comes to its close.

 “I feel there is a lot of pressure on Mercer Island to obtain a good GPA, and it makes me feel very stressed, especially now at the end of the semester,” Hannah Hardisty said.
 “I think more about my GPA than what I am actually learning in my classes.”